Best and Worst Nursing Homes in Columbia, SC

 There was one recent G-level violator, Pruitthealth-Blythewood of Columbia.
 Note that it is #6 on the top ten list of best locations (listed below).
 While no fines were incurred as a result of the November, 2014, report, there was a substantiated physical and verbal abuse allegation involving a Certified Nurse Aide (CNA).
 Also, one CNA was reviewed for allegations of misappropriation of a resident’s property.
 The facility did not put written policies and procedures in place regarding prohibiting misappropriation of a resident’s property.

-The Top Ten Best Nursing Homes in the Columbia Area
+The Top Ten Best Nursing Homes in the Columbia, SC Area

 U.S. News and World Report has assembled a list of the best nursing homes in the Columbia, SC, area.
 Their top ten list follows.
 Recent deficiency ratings are noted and arise from cross-checking the ProPublica database.
 None of these facilities were fined.